moonChildLady/instantPhotoEvents/README.md

 `node album2.js`

 ### Follow up/Improvment
 In this project, the operator upload the photos manually on the platform.
+In the feature, the photographers take the photos and the photos will automatically upload to the platform.
+1. The Wi-Fi SD Card for the wireless transmission.
+2. Build the connector that connect SD card storage to cloud directory.